adamhatton/quizle/README.md

 Using the MoSCoW method, I assigned each story a priority to help me determine the order of development (note that as the Comment functionality wans't originally in scope, these were all given a priority of 'Should Have' as new backlog items).

-The Epics, User Stories and associated MoSCoW/story points can also be seen in the [associated excel document](docs/project/user-stories-and-feature-prep.xlsx), on the tab named 'User Stories'.
+The Epics, User Stories and associated MoSCoW can also be seen in the [associated excel document](docs/project/user-stories-and-feature-prep.xlsx), on the tab named 'User Stories'.

 ### Acceptance Criteria